-The Fujifilm X70 and the Sony Alpha A6000 are two digital cameras that were announced, respectively, in January 2016 and February 2014.
+The Fujifilm X70 and the Sony Alpha A6000 are two digital cameras that were revealed to the public, respectively, in January 2016 and February 2014.
 The X70 is a fixed lens compact, while the A6000 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The Fujifilm has a resolution of 16 megapixel, whereas the Sony provides 24 MP.
+The Fujifilm has a resolution of 16 megapixels, whereas the Sony provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6000 is notably larger (11 percent) than the Fujifilm X70.
 In this context, it is worth noting that neither the X70 nor the A6000 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X70 has a lens built in, whereas the A6000 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the A6000 and their specifications in the Sony E-Mount Lens Catalog.

 Concerning battery life, the X70 gets 330 shots out of its NP-95 battery, while the A6000 can take 360 images on a single charge of its NP-FW50 power pack.
 The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.

 |3.||Canon G5 X||112 mm||76 mm||44 mm||353 g||210||n||Oct 2015||799||ebay.com|